astramieri/oci-generative-ai/docs/generation_models.md

 - for **simple texts**: 1 token/word (avg)
 - for **complex texts** (less common words): 2/3 token/word (avg)

-This is an example of how large language models take text as input.

 ![Tokens](../images/tokens.png)

 ## Pretrained generation models in Generative AI